VeganDelicious84CH/simpleGodotFPVsim/README.md

 StickRightDown

-repair button (fixes drone's imbalance after crash): ui_text_indent
+repair button (fixes drone's imbalance after crash.
+Or resets you to the starting position in case of being stuck): ui_text_indent